The PSF Research Grant and Fellowship Programs

 Combined Pilot Research Grants

-The PSF, along with the AAHS, ACAPS, ASPN and ASRM, recognize the importance of promoting innovative research in reconstructive microsurgery, peripheral nerve and hand surgery.
-Together, these organizations are dedicated to fostering the development of surgeon scientists and are committed to increasing the amount of research dollars, in order to fund pilot research studies that set the stage for investigators to apply to larger funding agencies.
+The PSF, along with the AAHS, AAPPS, AAPS, ACAPS, ASMS, ASPN, ASRM, and PSRC recognize the importance of promoting innovative research in hand surgery, academic plastic surgery related to research, peripheral nerve research, microsurgery, and stimulating fundamental research in plastic surgery.
+Together, these subspecialty organizations are dedicated to fostering the development of surgeon scientists and are committed to increasing the amount of research dollars, in order to fund pilot research studies that set the stage for investigators to apply to larger funding agencies.

 Pilot Research Grant